rhbanks779/module2-project/README.md

-# React Module 2 Project
+# React Module 2 Project: The Sandlot

 This project was created via React.
 The Purpose of this app is to bring enjoyment and relaxation for people looking for brief moments of levity.